Trichotillomania Treatment with CBT

 Trichotillomania Treatment

-The trichotillomania treatment program at the Manhattan Center for CBT provides treatment for adults and adolescents.
+The trichotillomania treatment program at the Manhattan Center for CBT provides help for adults and adolescents.
 Treatment is provided by psychologists or externs specializing in BFRBs.
 The therapy for trichotillomania focuses more on the hair-pulling behavior happening now.
 It does not focus on the possible origin of the behavior, or even one’s feelings about the behavior.
-For more information about trichotillomania treatment options, click here.

 Habit Reversal Training